dscho/pagefind-xkcd-demo/content/comics/2017-2-24-location-reviews.md

 [1 of 5 stars filled] Stop doing chemtrails

-[1 of 5 stars filled] This place is a symptom of the military-industrial complex strangling our democracy and...(read full review-1184 words)
+[1 of 5 stars filled] This place is a symptom of the military-industrial complex strangling our democracy and...<span style="color: gray;">(read full review-1184 words)</span>

 [4 of 5 stars filled] Anyone else notice the hole in the west fence?